coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/stake-btc-guide.md

 5. **Considerations for Locking Periods**
    * Once you lock your Bitcoin for staking, it's inaccessible until the staking period concludes.
 Considering your investment objectives and risk tolerance, you are advised to select your locking period thoughtfully.
 Starting with shorter locking periods can help you become familiar with the process before committing to longer durations.

-## Workflow of Non-Custodial BTC Staking
+## Workflow of Self-Custodial BTC Staking

-Non-custodial Bitcoin staking introduces a secure and decentralized method for Bitcoin holders to earn staking rewards.
-By locking your Bitcoin natively on the Bitcoin network through a time-bound mechanism, you can actively participate in the Core blockchain's Consensus mechanism while staking.
+Self-custodial Bitcoin staking introduces a secure and decentralized method for Bitcoin holders to earn staking rewards.
+By locking your Bitcoin natively on the Bitcoin network through a time-bound mechanism, you can actively participate in the Core blockchain's consensus mechanism while staking.
 Here are the steps involved in this process.

 1. **Initiate Staking:** Start by accessing either the [CLI-based BTC Staking Tool](https://github.com/coredao-org/btc-staking-tool) (for technical users) or the [web-based staking platform](https://stake.coredao.org/) (for general users).
 2. **Stake Bitcoin with Time-Lock:** You stake your Bitcoin by sending a transaction on the Bitcoin network with a time-lock parameter, and your Bitcoin remains locked until the specified period ends.
 Ensure you follow the requirements for a transaction to be valid and eligible; refer [here](../btc-staking/design#requirements-for-transaction-validity) for more details.